Lampard's son? Mount showing Chelsea doubters he can star under Tuchel | Goal.com

 Most notable is how Chelsea have earned three clean sheets from his first three games, with Tuchel becoming the first manager to achieve such a feat since Mourinho did it in August 2004.

-For that achievement, credit has to be given to the goalkeeper and back three as well as the two No.6s in Mateo Kovacic and Jorginho who have excelled in this new system.
+For that achievement, credit has to be given to the goalkeeper and back three as well as the two number sixes in Mateo Kovacic and Jorginho who have excelled in this new system.

 Tuchel still needs to find more attacking fluidity and, specifically, to find a performance from Werner, whose goal drought now extends to 13 league games.